fasten-project/debian-scraper/README.md

   -d START_DATE, --start-date START_DATE
                         The date to start scraping from.
 Must be in %Y-%m-%d
                         %H:%M:%S format.
-  -f, --forever         Run forever.
+  -D, --debug           Fetch some predefined packages for debugging purposes -f, --forever         Run forever.
 Always use it with --start-date.
   -p PACKAGE, --package PACKAGE
                         Package's name to fetch.